alordash/rsubstitute/README.md

-# WIP

 # rsubstitute

-Library for mocking functions, traits and structures in Rust.
+Library for mocking static functions, traits and structures in Rust designed to follow arrange-act-assert pattern.

 ## Overview